-The Academy of Doctors of Audiology (ADA), the American Academy of Audiology (AAA), and the American Speech-Language-Hearing Association (ASHA) developed the following frequently asked questions as a resource to assist members with practice and billing questions for the new otoacoustic emissions (OAE) screening code, Current Procedural Terminology (CPT) Code 92558, as well as the new code descriptors for CPT Codes 92587 and 92588.
+The Academy of Doctors of Audiology (ADA), the American Academy of Audiology (AAA), and the American Speech-Language-Hearing Association (ASHA) developed the following frequently asked questions as a resource to assist members with practice and billing questions for the otoacoustic emissions (OAE) screening code, Current Procedural Terminology (CPT) code 92558, as well as the new code descriptors for CPT codes 92587 and 92588.
 It is recommended that members consult with their facility billing department as well as with third-party payers for guidance.
 Payers may dictate the use of specific diagnosis codes, modifiers, and coverage determinations.
 Members should also consider consulting with equipment distributors if questions arise regarding specific equipment protocols and capabilities.

 The descriptors for the OAE codes are as follows: